1470 (2nd November)

 Edward’s brother, Richard, was created Duke of York.

-Edward’s father negotiated a peace with Scotland.
+King Edward IV negotiated a peace with Scotland.

-Edward’s father invaded France with a large army to support his Burgundian allies against France.
+The king invaded France with a large army to support his Burgundian allies against France.

 Treaty of Picquigny

-Having received no help from Burgundy Edward decided to negotiate a peace with France.
+Having received no help from Burgundy, King Edward decided to negotiate a peace with France.
 This was a seven year peace treaty between Louis XI and Edward IV that agreed that Louis would pay a yearly sum of money to keep the English away from France.
 Louis also agreed to pay a ransom to free Margaret of Anjou.

 1475 (2nd November)